AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 In a typical Abductive Learning process, as illustrated below, data inputs are first mapped to pseudo labels through a machine learning model.
-These pseudo labels then pass through a knowledge base :math:`\mathcal{KB}` to obtain the logical result by deductive reasoning.
-During training, alongside the aforementioned forward flow (i.e., prediction --> deduction reasoning), there also exists a reverse flow, which starts from the logical result and involves abductive reasoning to generate pseudo labels.
+These pseudo labels then pass through a knowledge base :math:`\mathcal{KB}` to obtain the reasoning result by deductive reasoning.
+During training, alongside the aforementioned forward flow (i.e., prediction --> deduction reasoning), there also exists a reverse flow, which starts from the reasoning result and involves abductive reasoning to generate pseudo labels.
 Subsequently, these labels are processed to minimize inconsistencies with machine learning, which in turn revise the outcomes of the machine learning model, and then